-Sexual Harassment:

-Sexual harassment is a form of discrimination.
-"Sexual harassment" means unwanted or unwelcome conduct of a sexual nature, either verbal or physical, that interferes with a person's work or job opportunities.
+Sexual Harassment: a form of discrimination through unwelcome conduct of a sexual nature, either verbal or physical, whether or not it affects a person's work or job opportunities.

-Examples of behaviour that may constitute sexual harassment under this policy include but are not limited to:
+Examples of behaviour that may constitute sexual harassment under this policy include, but are not limited to:

-- a) sexist jokes causing embarrassment or offence; - b) leering; - c) display or circulation of material of a sexually explicit nature; - d) derogatory or degrading remarks directed towards members of one sex or one sexual orientation; - e) unwanted touching;
+- a) sexist jokes;

+- b) leering;

+- c) display or circulation of material of a sexually explicit nature;

+- d) derogatory or degrading remarks directed towards members of one sex or one sexual orientation;

+- e) unwanted touching;

-- f) demanding sexual favours; or - g) sexual assault.
+- f) demanding sexual favours; or

+- g) sexual assault.